Atheer-M-Alharbi/SmartMethod_Internship_Task2_Move_Robotic_arm/README.md

 ### Main points:
 - The project idea is to Move a Robotic arm through specific commands received from a Speech-to-text website.
 - Used Html, CSS, and javascript to build the website.
-- used Web Speech API for voice recognition (Arabic).
+- Used Web Speech API for voice recognition (Arabic).
-- used Web Serial API allows a website to communicate with serial devices in this case Arduino UNO.
+- Used Web Serial API which allows a website to communicate with serial devices in this case Arduino UNO.

 ### Run:
 -  Plug in Arduino UNO.